Media Name: sarah20minton.jpg

 Senior Fellow

-Sarah Minton is a senior fellow in the Income and Benefits Policy Center at the Urban Institute, where her work focuses on social safety net programs and poverty reduction.
+Sarah Minton is a senior fellow in the Tax and Income Supports Division at the Urban Institute, where her work focuses on social safety net programs and poverty reduction.

 Minton is codirector for the Urban Institute’s Analysis of Transfers, Taxes, and Income Security (ATTIS) microsimulation model and a lead analyst for the Transfer Income Model (TRIM3).
 She coleads various projects that model how different policies and programs reduce child poverty, and she leads work to produce annual estimates of eligibility for the Child Care and Development Fund (CCDF) program.